OceanRonquilloMorgan/oceanronquillomorgan.github.io/README.md

 Built from scratch using mainly HTML, CSS, Javascript, and the Bootstrap framework for responsiveness.

+# Future Plans

+My next step is to increase the responsiveness of the site using Javascript to preload icons and to fix any cross-browser responsiveness incontingencies.

+Also, in the future, I would like to add a USC-related easter egg to the website which primarily involves the neat little SC logo at the top left corner of the page.

 # Contact Me
 Send me an email at: <a href="mailto:oronquil@usc.edu">oronquil@usc.edu</a>